fanglingsu/vimb/index.md

 ## screenshots

-There isn't really much to see for a browser that controlled via keyboard and a single inputbox, but following images may give a impression of they way vimb makes you more productive in your work.
+There isn't really much to see for a browser that is controlled via keyboard.
+But following images may give a impression of they way vimb works.

 [![link hinting](media/vimb-hints.png "link hinting (688x472 32kB)"){:width="350"}](media/vimb-hints.png)
 [![setting completion of vimb](media/vimb-completion.png "completion of settings (690x472 10kB)"){:width="350"}](media/vimb-completion.png)